Staff

 Jordan Lerma

 Jordan Lerma started working with Cascadia in 2017 as a volunteer, and has been one of the core Hawai‘i team members since 2018.
 In additional to field work, he has been involved in developing camera systems for use on longline vessels, developing standard operating procedures for UAV data collection like photogrammetry and breath sampling on small/medium-sized odontocetes, and analyzing drone video data.
-Jordan is also involved in using social media for local outreach, education and community involvement in citizen science initiatives.
+Jordan is also working on increasing participation in community science at nene.org.
 Jordan can be contacted at JLerma@cascadiaresearch.org

 Colin Cornforth